wejarrard/tf-binding/README.md

 ## Preprocessing Phase

-The preprocessing phase prepares the data for both pretraining and finetuning stages.
+The preprocessing phase prepares the data for the pretraining stage.
+Contact Thiady for the rest of the preprocessing steps.

 ### Key Scripts